Search by Keyword

 This being said, the actual structure of “The Word,” after a short introduction, is ‘verse/ bridge/ verse/ bridge/ verse/ bridge/ verse/ bridge (instrumental)/ verse/ bridge (instrumental)’ (or ababababa).

 Since Paul is playing the piano on the rhythm track, he does the honors of counting out the song with a simple half-measure keyboard vamp to set the tempo.
-A two-measure introduction gets the ball rolling, which features nearly the full instrumentation of the song; namely the drums, bass, piano, maracas and Lennon’s guitar chops.
+A two-measure introduction proceeds to get the ball rolling, which features nearly the full instrumentation of the song; namely the drums, bass, piano, maracas and Lennon’s guitar chops.

 The first four-measure bridge introduces George Harrison’s clever guitar passage that is repeated identically four times even though the chords change in each measure.
 John sings the bridge solo single-tracked (double-tracked in the early stereo mix) while the piano plays chords on each quarter note and Ringo hits his open hi-hat on the same beats.
 This combination does wonders to highlight John’s confessional lyrics and George’s menacing guitar riff.